MionKit/mion/packages/http/README.md

   <img src="https://img.shields.io/badge/license-MIT-97ca00.svg?style=flat-square&maxAge=99999999" alt="npm"  style="max-width:100%;">
 </p>

-# `@mikrokit/serverless`
+# `@mikrokit/http`

-**_[MikroKit Router](../router/README.md) is an RPC like router oriented for quick Api development,_** &nbsp; it is agnostic about the server or serverless environment it is used on.
-It could be used on aws lambda, azure functions, Google cloud functions, or any event based environment.
+**MikroKit router is an RPC like router oriented for quick Api development,** it is agnostic about the environment it is used on.
+It could be used on [serverless environments](../serverless/README.md), or as an standalone http server.

-This package contains a collection bindings for different serverless environments.
+**MikroKit Server is well suited a very specific scenario, that is Apis that works with json data only**.
+In return it offers quick development, fast execution and a blazing fast router 🚀.

+This is a limited http server, only supports `application/json` content type, does not support multipart/form-data, no websocket or streams and no file upload neither.
+There are better alternatives for those scenarios (like S3 file upload, etc).

 ## `RPC like router`